Mattress for Side Sleepers

 1. Latex mattresses

 Latex mattresses are constructed with latex comfort layers and a latex support base.
-They are mostly made with natural and organic latex, manufactured with sap harvested from rubber trees.
+They are mostly made with natural and organic latex and manufactured with sap harvested from rubber trees.
 Synthetic and blended are the other two types of latex used for mattresses, but they are made with petrochemicals and are harmful to you and the environment.

 Latex is a highly resilient material that contours to the body without creating pressure points.
-This can be a lifesaver for side sleepers, who are prone to experience pain in the hips and shoulders due to the high amount of pressure placed on those areas when lying on your side.
+This can be a lifesaver for side sleepers, who are prone to experiencing pain in the hips and shoulders due to the high amount of pressure placed on those areas when lying on your side.
 These mattresses allow proper spinal alignment and prevent you from sinking too deeply into the mattress, thereby alleviating pressure points.

 Natural latex mattresses are often hailed as being more breathable and cooler than other types of mattresses, and it's no joke.
-This is mainly because natural latex contains small pin holes that allow air to circulate.
+This is mainly because natural latex contains small pinholes that allow air to circulate.
 This circulation helps to regulate body temperature, making latex a popular choice for hot sleepers.

 Mattresses made of natural latex are hypoallergenic.
 This means that it is resistant to dust mites, mold, and mildew, making it an ideal choice for people who suffer from allergies.
-In addition, latex is also very bouncy, making it a comfortable option not only for side sleepers but for all.
+In addition, latex is also very bouncy, making it a comfortable option not only for side sleepers but for everyone.

 2. Memory Foam mattresses

 Memory foam is temperature sensitive, and it responds differently depending on how much pressure, or "force," is applied.
 For example, if you apply pressure quickly, the foam will change shape more slowly or "reluctantly."
 This means that memory foam is excellent at absorbing the force of an impact, which is why it was originally used in areas like space shuttle construction.
-When memory foam is used as a mattress material, this quality helps the mattress cushion the body evenly and creates the slow contouring feeling as the mattress adapts to the impact of your body and re-forms around your curves.
+When memory foam is used as a mattress material, this quality helps the mattress cushion the body evenly and creates a slow contouring feeling as the mattress adapts to the impact of your body and re-forms around your curves.

 Mattresses made of memory foam provide support where you need it most.
 As a result, it helps reduce the amount of pressure on your joints, helping to alleviate pain and improve circulation.

-Even though memory foam mattresses are the most preferred by many, they have a lot of disadvantages.
+Even though memory foam mattresses are preferred by many, they have a lot of disadvantages.
 The production process of memory foam mattresses involves harmful chemicals that are unhealthy and release a nasty odor.
 Heat is another main issue with memory foam mattresses.
 Unless you live in a colder country, sleeping on these mattresses results in more body heat and sweat.

 3. Gel-infused memory foam mattresses